casterbyte/Above/README.md

 # Mechanics

 Above is a standalone network protocol sniffer.
-It is based entirely on network traffic analysis, so it does not make any noise on the air and is undetectable.
+It is based entirely on network traffic analysis, so it does not make any noise on the air.
+He's invisible.
 Completely based on the Scapy library.

 Auxiliary libraries are also used: